cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 SEPA uses Active Directory for it's existing internal account management so providing one unified single sign on login would improve security and usability.

+## Considered Options

+* Azure Active Directory
+* Dynamics user accounts

+## Decision Outcome

+SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.

+If SEPA's Active Directory is managed on premises, Azure AD connect can be used to auto sync existing Active Directory accounts to the Azure setup.

 ### Positive Consequences
 * Reuse of existing SEPA logins
 * Better backstage user experience